 What happens after you switch?
 As far as service is concerned, nothing whatsoever!
 That hand-off occurs without any interruption to your service.
 In other words, if you don't tell your family, they will never know you've switched providers — all because the hot water, lights and heat will all keep working as before.

-And best yet – very little changes with your billing either (unless you're in Texas).
+And best yet – very little changes with your billing either.